spdx/spdx-3-model/model/AI/Properties/modelExplainabilityMechanisms.md

 ## Description

-This is a free form text field that lists the different explainability mechanisms (such a SHAP, or other model specific explainability mechanisms) that can be used to explain the model.
+This is a free form text field that lists the different explainability mechanisms (such as SHAP, or other model specific explainability mechanisms) that can be used to explain the model.

 ## Metadata